 Japan’s Upper House Election

-Michael J. Green is senior vice president for Asia and Japan Chair at the Center for Strategic and International Studies (CSIS) and chair in modern and contemporary Japanese politics and foreign policy at Georgetown University, both in Washington, D.C.
-Nicholas Szechenyi is a senior fellow and deputy director of the CSIS Japan Chair.
+Michael J. Green holds the Japan Chair at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
+Nicholas Szechenyi is deputy director and fellow with the Office of the Japan Chair at CSIS.

 Critical Questions is produced by the Center for Strategic and International Studies (CSIS), a private, tax-exempt institution focusing on international public policy issues.
 Its research is nonpartisan and nonproprietary.
 CSIS does not take specific policy positions.
 Accordingly, all views, positions, and conclusions expressed in this publication should be understood to be solely those of the author(s).

 © 2010 by the Center for Strategic and International Studies.
 All rights reserved.